marcoDallas/acpi_call_GUI/README.md

 Automatically deactivate discrete GPU on every boot.

 ******************************************************************************************************************
-This program only works with Ubuntu and other debian-based distributions, and need to be installed firefox.
+This version only works with Ubuntu and other debian-based distributions, and needs to be installed firefox.

+Fedora user?
+See there: https://github.com/marcoDallas/acpi_call_GUI_Fedora
 ******************************************************************************************************************

 To install: